passwordmaker/chrome-passwordmaker/README.md

 # Copyright

-Copyright (c) 2010 Bodo Tasche, PasswordMaker.org .
+Copyright (c) 2014 Eric Aguiar, [PasswordMaker.org](http://www.passwordmaker.org/).
 See LICENSE for details.
 A list of all contributors can be found [here](http://github.com/passwordmaker/chrome-passwordmaker/contributors).